-A WordPress cache plugin can really make your website load faster and helps a lot in the user experience on the site navigation, see now a list of the best plugins to make your WordPress site faster today.
+A WordPress cache plugin can make your website load faster and help a lot in the user experience on the site navigation.
+See now a list of the best plugins to make your WordPress site faster today.

-If all these caching plugins fail you and it doesn’t make your site any quicker, then you’ll probably have to upgrade your host.
+If all these caching plugins fail you and don’t make your site any quicker, you’ll probably have to upgrade your host.
 But before you do so, try a few caching plugins and see how they work for your website.